Nguonchhay/TestingPractice/cypress-demo/README.md

 # UAT with Cypress

-We will implement UAT with cypress on [amazone website](https://www.amazon.com/)
+We will implement UAT with cypress on [amazon website](https://www.amazon.com/)

+Test Example

+* UAT with Cypress

-How to run test
+How to run UAT with Cypress
 ---

 * yarn run test